astratto/kitchen-inspector/README.md

 ### Recursive dependencies

-There's an option _--recursive boolean_ that turns off recursive analysis.
+There's also an option _--recursive boolean_ that turns off recursive analysis.

 ## LICENSE